Brendanhhh/aws-nyc311-181211067/README.md

 ## Assumptions and Known Issues
 * **Empty `closed_date`:** These are treated as open/unresolved requests.
-* **Class Imbalance:** The target distribution is skewed, making accuracy a misleading metric.
+* **Class Imbalance:** The target distribution is skewed, making accuracy a misleading.
-* **Weather Data:** Please note that project-related weather data was sourced from Excel tabs rather than an external API.